-Alongside the release of Microsoft Windows 8.1 Preview yesterday, the new of Internet Explorer – Internet Explorer 11 too was pushed for users’ testing.
-The new browser claims to be faster than its predecessor with better touch performance, faster page loads, and an integrated browsing experience across your Windows devices.
+Alongside the release of Microsoft Windows 8.1 Preview yesterday, the new Internet Explorer – Internet Explorer 11 too was pushed for users’ testing.
+The new browser claims to be faster than its predecessor with better touch performance, faster page loads, and integrated browsing experience across your Windows devices.

 An extensive overview of the new-generation browser confirmed the support for up to 100 open tabs at a time without compromising the battery power or killing your browser performance.
 The company says it has implemented some “independent tab suspension” feature that claims to use memory and processor in equal measures.

-Web users worrying about privacy while using Chrome, Firefox or other browsers need worry no more.
+Web-users worrying about privacy while using Chrome, Firefox or other browsers need worry no more.
 Just don’t keep losing your privacy any further.
 Download Internet Explorer Beta today, it’s free!
 The Microsoft MSDN blog post gives a run-down to all the features.

 IE 11 Features